zealchinne/zealchinne/README.md

 Here are some ideas to get you started:

-- 🔭 I have been working 6+ years of experienc in Java Full stack
+- 🔭 I have been working 6+ years of experience in Java Full stack
-- 🌱 Past 18 months working in Wipro as Java full stack developer
+- 🌱 Past 18 months I have been working in Wipro as Java full stack developer
 - 👯 I’m looking to collaborate on IT profissional.
 - 💬 Ask me about JAVA and It's features 8,17 and 21,Databases(SQL /No SQL),Spring Boot, Hibernate,AWS, Angular& DevOps Tools
 - 📫 How to reach me: chraju2827@gmail.com or pedarajuchinnam@gmail.com